George, Westbrook lead Thunder past Bulls 121-96

 The game was halted for several minutes with 4:27 left in the second quarter after a melee broke out near the Thunder bench when Chicago's Cameron Payne fouled Terrance Ferguson and, nearly simultaneously, Westbrook and Kris Dunn exchanged pushes.

+"I don't know what really happened to be honest," Dunn said.
+"Things just got out of hand."

+When it was all said and done - after a several-minute delay for review - Westbrook, Grant, Dunn and Chicago's Robin Lopez were assessed technical fouls.

-Eventually the shoving matches spilled into the front row between the bench and the scorer's table, with Robin Lopez and Jerami Grant locking up.
+Lopez wound up in the front row between the bench and the scorer's table as several people restrained him.

-Eventually, Westbrook and Grant were assessed technical fouls for Oklahoma City, while Dunn and Lopez were whistled for technicals for the Bulls.
+"I was just trying to stand up for (Dunn)," he said.
+"I saw somebody fly in out of the corner of my eye from the other side of the floor.
+I was just trying to stand up for my point guard right there.

+"I felt kind of like I got twisted or flipped a little bit.
+Somehow, I ended up on that bench there.
+And then, I don't know.
+After that, something happened."

 TIP-INS

-Bulls: Jabari Parker, who didn't play in Saturday's win over San Antonio after falling out of the rotation, missed the game with a stomach illness. .
+Bulls: Lauri Markkanen had 16 points and 15 rebounds, his first career 15/15 game. ...
+Jabari Parker, who didn't play in Saturday's win over San Antonio after falling out of the rotation, missed the game with a stomach illness. .
 The Bulls turned the ball over 11 times in the first half. .
 Robin Lopez's ejection with two third-quarter technicals was the ninth of his career and the first of this season.

 Thunder: Paul George's second quarter gave him double-figure scoring in one quarter for the eighth time in seven games. .
 The Thunder shot 4 of 6 from behind the 3-point arc in the second quarter and outscored Chicago 33-22. .
 Russell Westbrook and George are Nos.
 1 and 2 in the league in steals per game.
 Westbrook had five Monday, while George added three.